Navarathinam

-Navarathinam is a 1977 Indian Tamil-language road film, written and directed by A. P. Nagarajan, his final film.
-It stars M. G. Ramachandran, Latha, Jayachitra and Zarina Wahab.
+Navarathnam is a 1977 Indian Tamil-language road film, written and directed by A. P. Nagarajan, his final film.
+It stars M. G. Ramachandran, Latha, Jayachithra and Zarina Wahab.
 The film was released on 5 March 1977, and failed commercially.

 Plot

 Thangam, lives up to his name as a gold-hearted person, leaves his house in search of a future.
 He meets nine different women from different statuses in life and they all fall in love with him and help him.
 He first meets Manikkam who is a kurathi who falls in love with him and whom he falls in love with.
 He then meets Pushpa who is a stage performer whom he saves but turns down her proposal and moves on.
 Then he meets Maragadam, Muthamma, and Gomaidi and his journey continues.
 He meets and reforms a prostitute Vairam.
 He meets a hipster Neela to whom he shows how deep and valuable the culture is.
 He finally meets Pavalai and Vayiduriam before marrying Manikkam in the end.